Privilege of peerage

 The privilege of peerage is the body of special privileges belonging to members of the British peerage.
 It is distinct from parliamentary privilege, which applies only to those peers serving in the House of Lords and the members of the House of Commons, while Parliament is in session and forty days before and after a parliamentary session.

+The modern-day peerage is descended from the peerage of England created after the Norman conquest, the peerage of Scotland, and the peerage of Ireland.
+In each of these lands the peerage was originally a group of trusted advisors and favourites to the king, and depending on the country they were given several privileges that commoners did not have.
+Prime among them was the right and duty to advise the king on the exercise of his duties, but also included such ancillary features as receiving upgraded protections on defamation and even being hanged with a silk rope.
+As the peerages were merged under union acts in 1707 and 1800, the complexity of their privileges were merged and streamlined as needed.

-The privileges have been lost and eroded over time.
-Only three survived into the 20th century: the right to be tried by other peers of the realm instead of juries of commoners, freedom from arrest in civil (but not criminal) cases, and access to the Sovereign to advise him or her on matters of state.
-The right to be tried by other peers was abolished in 1948.
+These privileges have been lost and eroded over time.
+Only three privileges of peers as a class survived into the 20th century: the right to be tried by other peers of the realm instead of juries of commoners in cases of treason and felony, freedom from arrest in civil (but not criminal) cases, and access to the Sovereign to advise him or her on matters of state.
+The right to be tried by other peers in the House of Lords – which could not be waived, had long been considered a disadvantage rather than an advantage, and in practice entailed the House mimicking the advice of judges – was abolished at the request of the Lords in 1948.
 Legal opinion considers the right of freedom from arrest as extremely limited in application, if at all.
-The remaining privilege is not exercised and was recommended for formal abolition in 1999, but has never been formally revoked.
+The remaining privilege is not exercised, runs contrary to the principles of responsible government, and was recommended for formal abolition in 1999, but has never been formally revoked.
+The automatic right of hereditary peers to sit in the House of Lords was abolished in 1999, but life peers are unaffected.
+Some privileges have been granted to individual lords, but they too had been abolished by the end of the 20th century.

 Peers also have several other rights not formally part of the privilege of peerage.
 For example, they are entitled to use coronets and supporters on their achievements of arms.